Mustafa-Kum/ChatGPT-Copying-All-Images-To-Temp-File-Python/README.md

 # ChatGPT Powered

---- Write to ChatGPT ---> Write me a python code for search for doc, pdf, jpg, png and gifs and copy them to temp folder in windows if found.
+--- Write to ChatGPT ---> Write me a python code, search for doc, pdf, jpg, png and gifs and copy them to temp folder in windows if found.

 If you want you can add ftp or mail transfer.